-He announced in 2021 that he’d be making his broadcast booth debut during a Monday Night Football simulcast on ESPN2 alongside his brother Eli Manning.
-He described it as watching the game at a bar with the Manning Brothers and it’s been dubbed the “Manningcast.”
+He announced in 2021 that he'd be making his broadcast booth debut during a Monday Night Football simulcast on ESPN2 alongside his brother Eli Manning.
+He described it as watching the game at a bar with the Manning Brothers in what is now known as the Manning Cast/

 For the NFL's 100th anniversary season, Manning hosted the ESPN+ docuseries called "Peyton's Places," a 30-episode show about Manning revisiting 30 moments in league history.
 He also began hosting the NBC quiz show "College Bowl" in 2021 alongside brother Cooper Manning.
 He'll put on his hosting shoes once again for the 2022 CMA Awards alongside Luke Bryan.

 Peyton Manning Net Worth

 With his massive contracts as a generational football quarterback, Manning has made millions of dollars since his rookie season in 1999.
 But many of those years were well above $10 million in NFL salary when you include his various endorsements.

 Peyton Manning has an estimated net worth of $250 million in 2022, according to Celebrity Net Worth.